 A Massachusetts durable power of attorney form is used to appoint an attorney-in-fact to have the full power and rights to handle any type of monetary-related action or decision on the principal’s behalf.
 This arrangement is not affected by any subsequent disability or incapacity of the principal.
 By executing a durable power of attorney, the principal can ensure that their affairs will be managed by a trusted individual during any period of incapacitation that may arise due to illness or old age.

-Legal advisors will often state that it is a good idea to elect a secondary agent, in case your first choice is not available.
-A spouse is a common choice to serve as an Attorney-In-Fact, and in Massachusetts, the agreement doesn’t automatically end upon a divorce.
-You may revoke the agreement at any time, as long as you are mentally competent to do so.
+Legal advisors will often state that it is a good idea to elect a secondary agent, in case the first choice is unavailable.
+A spouse is a common choice to serve as an attorney-in-fact.
+In Massachusetts, however, the agreement doesn’t automatically end upon a divorce.
+The principal must formally revoke the agreement for it to be terminated.